 Personal information audit

-Review your website and look for areas where you collect personal information, keeping in mind the CCPA’s definition of personal information.
+Review your website and look for areas where you collect personal information, keeping in mind the definitions of personal information under these laws.
 Consider these questions:

 - Do you collect personal information on your site using third-party services like Google Analytics or Mailchimp?
 If so, you should read the privacy policies of those services.

 - Do you download or export data from your site into another system?

 - Do you combine the personal information you collect with other sources of data?

 - Do you use advertising/marketing technology on your site (including Meta Pixel) which may share visitor data to a third-party?

 - Who you share that information with

 - Any other information required under these laws